Kamaitachi: Legends by area

 In the mountainous regions of Kōchi Prefecture and Tokushima Prefecture among other areas of West Japan, encountering such a strange event is called "being cut by a nogama (野鎌, "wild sickle")" and they are said to be caused by grass-cutting sickles that have been left and forgotten in fields and have ended up turning into yōkai.
 They are also said to be a sickle's vengeful spirit (onryō) that has turned it into a tsukumogami (a receptacle that has turned into yōkai).
 In the Iya region, Tokushima Prefecture, it is said that sickles and hoes used for digging the grave for a funeral, if left out for seven days, turn into a nogama, and when one encounters a nogama, it is said that one should chant, "beneath the feet on the bottom-left of Buddha, is the stump of a kurotake [a species of bamboo], and quickly became clean, but let it grow back (hotoke no hidari no shita no omiashi no shita no, kurotake no kirikabu nari, itau wa nakare, hayaku routa ga, haekisaru)."

 In East Japan, they are also said to be the work of a mantis or longhorn beetle's ghost.
 In the town of Katakai, Santō District, Niigata Prefecture, in a place called "Kamakiri-zaka" (鎌切坂 or 蟷螂坂), after a giant mantis that once lived there was crushed to death by heavy snow, it is said that when one falls over on the hill, because of the mantis' curse, one would receive a wound as if one was cut by a sickle, result in one suffering from black blood flowing out.

 In the western parts of Japan, kamaitachi are called kazakama (風鎌, "wind sickle") and said to slice off people's skins.
 There is no pain the instant after it is scraped off, but after a while an unbearable pain and bleeding would start to occur.
 It is said that one could protect against this by obtaining an old calendar in one's hand.

 There are tales of encountering these not only outdoors but also indoors.
-In Edo, there are tales of women who attempted to do their business in a bathroom in Yotsuya and men who attempted put on a geta in Ushigome who encountered kamaitachi.
+In Edo, there are tales of a woman encountering one in a bathroom in Yotsuya and a man encountering one while putting on a geta in Ushigome.
 In Ōme, there is a story where a certain woman had her lover stolen by another woman, whom she greatly resented.
 When she cut her own hair, that hair became a kamaitachi and decapitated her rival with a single stroke.
 In this way, the legends of the kamaitachi in these various areas represent the same phenomena, but what their true identity is thought to be is not uniform.